Danhayes3008/Help-The-Homeless/README.md

 After struggling for days trying to get my background image sorted i came accross a video on youtube that helped me get it working.
 The video i followed to get this to work was
 <a href="https://www.youtube.com/watch?v=jW1IFBv35kE">Full Screen Background Html/Css</a> by youtuber-<a href="https://www.youtube.com/channel/UCnw4nJg3VWgXz6itvH8NkgQ">WClarkson</a>

+<strong><h3>project restructuring:</h3></strong>
+-

+Whilst trying to fix my donation history section of the profile page i was made to overhaul alot of the coding to make it all work.
+This was due to naming conflicts, after a few hours of working on it with a fellow student who helped me i was able to get the site working how i wanted it.
+The credit for this all goes to Chris Zielinski (ckz7880 on slack channels) from code institue slack chatrooms as he walked me though fixing my site step by step after i made a right mess of it.
+Luckly not much was needed to be fixed but a rewrite of the carts context file, some models, the forms dealing with the donation and the views that was needed to fix all this.
+After fixing the problems with my code i was better able to understand how we were able to filter the donations made by the user logged in.
+I also received help from Faidon Minas Dermesonoglou from code institue slack chatrooms.
+Faidon (Feddie_lead on slack channels) tried to expain the problem to me but because my code was a mess i was not able to correctly implement his advice on how to filter donations by user logged in.